 Realizing the dream of a fixed English-Channel crossing

-A viable start to a fixed crossing that spans the English Channel was a dream until 1987, when Bechtel got involved.
+A viable start to a fixed crossing spanning the English Channel was a dream until 1987, when Bechtel got involved.

 The privately financed project, which ultimately cost $14.7 billion, has made possible 500 undersea train trips a day at speeds reaching nearly 100 miles (160 kilometers) per hour.

 The Channel Tunnel runs some 32 miles (51 kilometers) from a terminal near Folkestone on the English side to Calais in France.
-And, considering that “the” tunnel is really three (one for travel in each direction with a service tunnel in between), crews undertook a lot more than 32 miles (51 kilometers) of tunneling…closer to a hundred (around 155 kilometers).
+And, considering that the tunnel actually comprises three tunnels (one for travel in each direction with a service tunnel in between), crews undertook a lot more than 32 miles (51 kilometers) of tunneling…closer to a hundred (around 155 kilometers).

 Getting the Chunnel back on track